Weather

 Quito & Highlands: Quito has a treasure trove of colonial architecture to explore: start at its pretty central Old Town squares, Plaza Grande and Plaza San Francisco.
 Or visit Cuenca, full of beautiful churches and world-class museums.

-Desert Coastal Strip & Galapagos: Get some beach life with surfing in Mompiche or make the trip out to Isla de la Plata, a great spot for wildlife-watching if you are not going to the Galapagos and with many of the same fauna.
-This is also a great season for a wildlife cruise in the Galapagos, as the water is calmer.
+Desert Coastal Strip & Galápagos: Get some beach life with surfing in Mompiche or make the trip out to Isla de la Plata, a great spot for wildlife-watching if you're not going to the Galápagos, and with many of the same fauna.
+This is also a great season for a wildlife cruise in the Galápagos, as the water is calmer.

-Birding is good in January here, although overall there is less wildlife activity than at other times of the year.
-On the islands, look out for the iguanas which turn bright greens and reds as they prepare for nesting next month.
-Snorkeling is good on the islands now: especially if you like water clarity.
+Birding is good in January here, although overall, there's less wildlife activity than at other times of the year.
+On the islands, look out for the iguanas, which turn bright greens and reds as they prepare for nesting next month.
+Snorkeling is good on the islands now, especially if you like water clarity.

-La Diablada de Pillaro: January 1-6.
+La Diablada de Pillaro, Pillaro (January 1-6).
 In Pillaro, near Ambato, revelers don elaborate devil masks and costumes to dance through the streets.

-Three Kings Day: January 5/6.
-It's a nationwide continuation of Christmas at the important Three Kings festivities, with gift-giving, preparation of sweet bread called Rosca de Reyes and ritual offerings to the Three Wise Men (beginning on January 5).
+Three Kings Day, Nationwide (January 5/6).
+It's a nationwide continuation of Christmas, with the important Three Kings festivities featuring gift-giving, the preparation of sweet bread called Rosca de Reyes, and ritual offerings to the Three Wise Men (beginning on January 5).

-Jondachi Fest: Mid-January.
-This is a festival taking place in Tena in the middle of the month, a celebration of Tena's famous rivers which is held around a white-water rafting competition.
+Jondachi Fest, Tena (mid-January).
+This festival takes place in Tena in the middle of the month, celebrating Tena's famous rivers and held around a whitewater rafting competition.

 More Helpful Information